 Typically, the fashion industry caters towards what is called ‘straight size’ – the body types you see on runways, running around in perfume ads, and plastered on the sides of H&M and Primark.
 Slender bodies, normally size 10 and under, with petite features (aaaaand normally white, but that’s a blog post for another day).
 Over the past decade or so (and with a lot of pushing from the excellent body positivity movement), ‘plus size’ lines have been introduced with names such as ‘Curve’, ‘Real’, and ‘Plus Beauty’.
 These lines tend to cater for clothing sizes 18 and above (but plus size models tend to be size 12-16… but that’s another blog post for another day).

 ‘Straight size’ clothing tends to be the norm in clothes shops and the sizes cover everything from size 0, up to size 16.
 However, those clothes are designed for slim bodies, and are just simply made bigger as the sizes go up, which isn’t really how body types work.
-So, here arises the issue – what if you aren’t a slim body, but are under a size 18?
-What if you aren’t straight-size, but aren’t plus-sized either?
+So, here arises the issue – what if you aren’t a slim body, aren’t plus-size but still struggle to find clothes that fit you in the shops?
 Let me present to you – mid-size!

 Mid-size isn’t a fashion retailer recognised term yet, it’s more of an internet movement.
 The term was started by Anushka Moore on her Insta account @midsizecollective, as a way to celebrate and recognise “not petite but not plus-sized” fashion, normally for those women who are sized 12-18.
+However, more realistically, it represents the small group of people who are not plus-size yet struggle to find clothing for their size in straight-size clothing.
+Typically, this size 14 to 18 folks.
 The term has kind of taken on a mind of its own, with bloggers and influencers celebrating their own mid-size bodies, and promoting brands who work well to cater for mid-size sizes.

 I practically came out of the womb a mid-sized lady (I’m kidding, let’s not go applying body sizes and types to children, that’s stupid and reductive).
 What I mean is, as soon as I became a teenager, grew into my hips and boobs, I said goodbye to straight-size fits, and hello to struggling to fit in one set size.
-I currently range from a size 12 to size 18, and this differs in every clothing shop and type of item!
-All my jeans have to be a size up so they fit my hips, but means they are so baggy around the waist.
+I currently range from a size 14 to size 18, and this differs in every clothing shop and type of item!
+All my jeans have to be a size up so they fit my hips, but means they are so baggy around the waist or I can’t a relevant size because shops don’t like to cater plus-sizes.
 Similarly, I go for floaty skirts in smaller sizes so they stay up around my waist!
 And shopping for blouses?
 They either fit around the boobs and are baggy around the middle, or fit around the middle and are held together with pins around the boobs.
 There’s just no winning.
 This isn’t to say all mid-sized bodies follow my body type of having an hour-glass figure.
 Mid-size covers anything not-straight-sized (and not deemed plus), which means if we don’t have a slim or straight figure, we’re not catered for.